AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 **Since**: Version 2019.6.0

 Similar to the *Packages Should Not Contain Duplicate OSGi Configurations* this is a common problem on complex projects where the same node path is written to by multiple separate content packages.
 While using content package dependencies can be used to ensure a consistent result, it is better to avoid overlaps entirely.

+#### OakPAL - Default Authoring Mode Should Not Be Classic UI {#oakpal-default-authoring}

+**Key**: ClassicUIAuthoringMode

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+The OSGi configuration `com.day.cq.wcm.core.impl.AuthoringUIModeServiceImpl` defines the default authoring mode within AEM.
+As Classic UI has been deprecated since AEM 6.4, an issue will now be raised when the default authoring mode is configured to Classic UI.

+#### OakPal - Components With Dialogs Should Have Touch UI Dialogs {#oakpal-components-dialogs}

+**Key**: ComponentWithOnlyClassicUIDialog

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+AEM Components which have a Classic UI dialog should always have a corresponding Touch UI dialog both to provide an optimal authoring experience and to be compatible with the Cloud Service deployment model, where Classic UI is not supported.
+This rule verifies the following scenarios:

+* A component with a Classic UI dialog (that is, a dialog child node) must have a corresponding Touch UI dialog (that is, a `cq:dialog` child node).
+* A component with a Classic UI design dialog (i.e. a design_dialog node) must have a corresponding Touch UI design dialog (that is, a `cq:design_dialog` child node).
+* A component with both a Classic UI dialog and a Classic UI design dialog must have both a corresponding Touch UI dialog and a corresponding Touch UI design dialog.

+The AEM Modernization Tools documentation provides documentation and tooling for how to convert components from Classic UI to Touch UI.
+Refer  to [The AEM Modernization Tools](https://opensource.adobe.com/aem-modernize-tools/pages/tools.html) for more details.

+#### OakPal - Packages Should Not Mix Mutable and Immutable Content {#oakpal-packages-immutable}

+**Key**: ImmutableMutableMixedPackage

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+In order to be compatible with the Cloud Service deployment model, individual content packages must contain either content for the immutable areas of the repository (that is, `/apps and /libs, although /libs` should not be modified by customer code and will cause a separate violation) or the mutable area (that is, everything else), but not both.
+For example, a package which includes both `/apps/myco/components/text and /etc/clientlibs/myco` is not compatible with Cloud Service and will cause an issue to be reported.

+Refer to [AEM Project Structure](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html) for more details.

+### OakPal - Reverse Replication Agents Should Not Be Used {#oakpal-reverse-replication}

+**Key**: ReverseReplication

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+Support for Reverse Replication is not available in Cloud Service deployments, as described in [Release Notes: Removal of Replication Agents](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/release-notes/aem-cloud-changes.html#replication-agents).

+Customers using reverse replication should contact Adobe for alternative solutions.

+### SonarQube - Sling Scheduler Should Not Be Used {#sonarqube-sling-scheduler}

+**Key**: CQRules:AMSCORE-554

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+The Sling Scheduler must not be used for tasks that require a guaranteed execution.
+Sling Scheduled Jobs guarantee execution and better suited for both clustered and non-clustered environments.

+Refer to [Apache Sling Eventing and Job Handling](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html) to learn more about how Sling Jobs are handled in a clustered environments.

+### SonarQube - SonarQube - AEM Deprecated APIs Should Not Be Used {#sonarqube-aem-deprecated}

+**Key**: AMSCORE-553

+**Type**: Code Smell

+**Severity**: Minor

+**Since**: Version 2020.5.0

+The AEM API surface is under constant revision to identify APIs for which usage is discouraged and thus considered deprecated.

+In many cases, these APIs are deprecated using the standard Java *@Deprecated* annotation and, as such, as identified by `squid:CallToDeprecatedMethod`.

+However, there are cases where an an API is deprecated in the context of AEM but may not be deprecated in other contexts.
+This rule identifies this second class.